akulikoff/starwars/README.md

 # Vue 3 + TypeScript + Vite

-# For install dependences for this app you should run "yarn" command
-# For run development server you should run "yarn dev" command

 This template should help get you started developing with Vue 3 and TypeScript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

 ## Recommended IDE Setup